knobsdao/apertus/README.md

 On these lines, we will draw from personal experiences while focusing on solutions rather than on the problematic gap.

 For example, rather than just pointing out that in the innovation map, two of the three companies mentioned are media outlets and the other an exchange, we can value that such media houses could amplify future innovations made in Venezuela.
-Just as well, we won't focus on describing the role of the Venezuelan government as a bad actor but rather the only good thing that has come from its medling into the space, the entire population of Venezuela (+30MM, less if you shave off population under a certain age, etc.) inside and outside the country have some degree of knowledge that digital currencies exists, maybe just the state issued faux-crypto Petro, but either way, in no other country the entire population has neither had such a degree of exposure to this technology or been directly or indirectly impacted by it.
+Just as well, we won't focus on describing the role of the Venezuelan government as a bad actor but rather the only good thing that has come from its medling into the space, the entire population of Venezuela (+30MM, less if you shave off citizens under a certain age, etc.) inside and outside the country have some degree of knowledge that digital currencies exists, maybe just the state issued faux-crypto Petro, but either way, in no other country the entire population has neither had such a degree of exposure to this technology or been directly or indirectly impacted by it.

 This is a space that will focus on enabling a local community to level up the local ecosystem, from commodity based to innovation based, abiding by the same principles of decentralization, openness and transparency that are at the core of blockchain.